jansenm/mj-inventory/README.md

     - C
 ```

-Merging the list in the order of the inheritance chain leads to the results of
+Merging the lists in the order of the inheritance chain leads to the results of

 ```yaml
 # node nodeA